‘Keep the momentum going’: Windham residents, police participate in peaceful march

 Windham Police Chief Kevin Schofield said Friday morning that the protest was “a good example of communicating the message and a good community event.”

-Asked how the department is taking action, Schofield directed citizens to tune into a community form on Tuesday night for a presentation on the department, which will be followed by a Q&A session.
+Asked how the department is taking action, Schofield directed citizens to tune into a community forum Tuesday night for a presentation on the department, which will be followed by a Q&A session.
 Information on the Zoom meeting can be found on the department’s Facebook page or by clicking here.

 Comments are not available on this story.